lkcormack/FDS-CourseOne_lkc/004_HW_For_Iterables_ListComp.md

 16
 ```

-b) Given a list of strings, write a program that prints out the elements of the string in reverse order without reversing the list itself.
+b) Given a list of strings, write a program that prints out the elements of the list in reverse order without reversing the list itself.

 Example Input: `["apple", "pear", "kiwi", "grape"]`